 37For Belgium, Denmark, Finland, Italy, Lithuania, and the Netherlands.

 39Belgium, the Czech Republic, Denmark, Spain, Italy, Lithuania, Hungary, the Netherlands, Poland, Portugal, Finland, Sweden, and Norway.

 Young drivers are identified as a high-risk population for drug-impaired driving.
 In general, the crash risk of younger drivers is 2-3 times that of adult drivers.42 This, in combination with their higher rates of drug use makes young drivers a greater concern for drug-impaired driving.
-Studies from Canada, the United States, Europe and Australia showed that a much larger proportion of young drivers self-report drug-impaired driving, as compared to national percentages.43
+Studies from Canada, the United States, Europe and Australia showed that a much larger proportion of young drivers self-report drug-impaired driving, as compared to national percentages.
+Specifically, results from a Canadian student drug use survey demonstrated that out of those that had used cannabis, one in five students reported having driven after cannabis use.43

 Drug users are also considered a high-risk population as a considerably large percentage of drug users and nightclub/rave attendees in Canada, the United Kingdom and Australia reported drug-impaired driving frequently in the previous year.
 Of concern, they also reported intention to engage in the behaviour again.
 In general, permissive attitudes were held by drug users and nightclub/rave attendees towards drug-impaired driving.44